openstack-persian/cephrag/install.md

 ### Using Curl to Install Cephadm

 1. Determine which version of Ceph you will install.
-Use the releases page to find the `active-releases`.
-For example, you might find that `18.2.1` is the latest active release.
+Use the releases page to find the [active-releases](https://docs.ceph.com/en/latest/releases/#active-releases).
+For example, you might find that
+    `18.2.1` is the latest active release.

 2. Use `curl` to fetch a build of cephadm for that release.